Baseball in the Netherlands: 1911–1940

 During the early years, baseball was only played in Amsterdam but quickly spread to Haarlem as well.
 These two cities dominated Dutch baseball until 1963.

 The Dutch began competing against teams formed from visiting U.S. military personnel in 1923.
 In 1925, a ship of the US Navy visited Amsterdam.
-Players of Blue White heard of the visit and invited the sailors to a game of baseball.
+Players on Blue White heard of the visit and invited the sailors to a game of baseball.
 After one inning, the Americans led 14–0.
 After two hours, the final score was 27–2.

 In the early days, the pitcher was the one who could throw the fastest ball.
 At the time, it was considered unsportsmanlike to bunt or to take advantage of the lack of control by a pitcher and it was considered a humiliation to get a base on balls.
 It was far better to hit a fly out than to reach first base on four balls.
 Furthermore, the sport was played wearing shorts.

 At the end of the 1937 season, EDO from Haarlem and Blue White from Amsterdam played each other to determine the Dutch champion.
 The game was played with a two-hour time limit.
 The coach of EDO thought that he had won the game after the final out of an inning, but according to the umpire, there were three more minutes to be played, so a new inning began.
 The players of EDO were furious and Blue White ended up winning and became Dutch champion.
 This was the final instance of a two-hour time limit, and beginning in 1938, games in the major league lasted nine innings.

 In 1939, a team of Mormon missionaries from Salt Lake City played in the Dutch league under the name Seagulls.
 They only lost two games (vs. Blue White from Amsterdam 7–1, and vs. HHC from Haarlem 6–2).